 After a beautiful morning at Gifu Castle we were ready to proceed to our next destination in Inuyama.
 But before we left the area, we dropped by to see the Shōhō-ji Temple – a rarely visited Buddhist temple near Gifu Park.

 Shōhō-ji Temple lies at a 5-minute walk from Gifu Park.
-If you are already here visiting the Gifu Castle, you might as well take out a few minutes to explore this unique Golden Buddha, made of dry lacquer, at this temple.
+If you are already here visiting the Gifu Castle, you might as well take out a few minutes to explore this unique Golden Buddha created using dry lacquer.

-The temple building looks very innocuous from the outside, for a building that houses a 13-meter high Daibutsu.
+For a building that houses a 13-meter high Daibutsu (Buddha), the temple building looks very innocuous from the outside.
 On a stone pillar near the entrance, the words “Nihon Sandai Daibutstu” (Japan’s Third Great Buddha) are engraved.
 It goes on to say that Gifu Buddha is regarded as one of the three great Buddha portrait statues in Japan along with Todai-ji in Nara prefecture and Koutoku-in in Kamakura.

 The admission fee for adults is ¥200.
 The lady at the counter also gave us a pamphlet in English, explaining various things about Shōhō-ji and the Daibutsu.
-This was my second visit to the peaceful temple and both the times, the area was completely devoid of people.
+This was my second visit to the peaceful temple and both times, the area was completely devoid of people.

 Brief history of Gifu Buddha

 The Gifu Great Buddha (岐阜大仏, Gifu Daibutsu) in Shōhō-ji is one of the larger indoor Buddha statues that I have been privy to in all of Japan.
 It was conceived by the 11th head priest of Kinpouzan Shōhō temple, Ichyuu, around 1790 CE, in hopes of averting large earthquakes and famines in the area.

 Pursuing this dream to erect a large image of Shaka Nyorai, he traveled far and wide collecting donations, most of the time on foot.
-Unfortunately after spending 25 years working on the Great Buddha, he passed away in 1815 without seeing its completion.
+Unfortunately, after spending 25 years working on the Great Buddha, he passed away in 1815 CE without seeing its completion.

 With his predecessor in mind, Ichyuu’s successor, the 12th generation head Priest Kohshuu completed its erection 13 years later in 1832.
 Overall it took 38 years of construction to finish the Gifu Buddha.